 - An appeal against the order – In cases wherein the application to the First Appellate Authority is made by the authorized officer, it is considered an appeal against the order.

-- Form GST APL- 02 – The final acknowledgement form as issued by first Appellate Authority.
+- Form GST APL- 02 – The final acknowledgment form as issued by the first Appellate Authority.

 The revisional authority can examine the records if he is of opinion that any decision by any subordinate officer is-